MalbonaGenio/google-keep-clone/README.md

 # google-keep-clone
-A clone of google keep created to strengthen my knowldege of HTML, CSS and Javascript
+A clone of google keep.
+This project was used to strengthen my knowledge of Javascript.
+This is an exercise from a Javascript Bootcamp.